arpajj/Mask-Language-Modeling-for-NLI/README.md

 in order to perform Natural Language Inference (NLI).
 The models used are BERT, RoBERTa, GPT2 and BART.
 The datasets used are SICK, SNLI and MNLI.

 The project is divided into 2 experiments.
-Firstly, it's a good idea to read the project report [here](./Project_report/Prompt_NLI_report.pdf):
+Firstly, it's a good idea to read the project report [here](./Project_report/Prompt_NLI_report.pdf).
+The first part is the main experiment, while the second is the analysis part.

 ## How to use: